Christiane Vulpius: Legacy

 Until the early 20th century, Vulpius received scant attention.
 She was recalled mainly through the many derogatory remarks of her contemporaries.
 Then, in 1916, Hans Gerhard Gräf published the correspondence between Vulpius and Goethe.
 Also in 1916, Etta Federn, an Austrian-born feminist writer, published the first biography of Vulpius, taking a psychological approach to her relationship with Goethe.
-In 1949, Wolfgang Vulpius (great-great-grandson of Vulpius's brother Christian August Vulpius) wrote another biography of Vulpius, re-issued in 1957.
+In 1949, Wolfgang Vulpius (great-great-grandson of Vulpius's brother Christian August Vulpius) wrote another biography of Vulpius, reissued in 1957.
 Further details about her life were uncovered by Sigrid Damm in her Vulpius biography published in 1997.